Beta8397/virtual_robot/README.md

 For the X-Drive bot, the distance between the centers of any two adjacent wheels is 14.5 inches.
 Each motor has an encoder.
 There is a downward-facing color sensor in the center of each robot.
 A BNO055 IMU is also included.
 Each robot also has distance sensors on the front, left, right and back sides.
 A small green rectangle indicates the front of each robot.
 Wheel diameters are all 4 inches.
-The bot with "Dead-wheel" encoders ("EncoderBot") has three dead-wheel encoders; the forward-reverse encoder wheels are mounted 6 inches to the right and left of center, while the X-direction (i.e., right-left) encoder wheel is mounted at the center.
+For the robots with dead-wheel encoders (MecanumBot and XDriveBot), the forward-reverse encoder wheels are mounted 6 inches to the right and left of center, while the X-direction (i.e., right-left) encoder wheel is mounted at the center.
 The dead-wheels are two inches in diameter.
+Positioning of the dead-wheels can be changed easily in the robot configuration classes.

 The field can be thought of as 12 feet wide.
 The field graphic (currently the Ultimate Goal field) is obtained from a bitmap (.bmp) image.
 The color sensor detects the field color beneath the center of the